dimi-fn/Various-Data-Science-Scripts/Virtual_Env/README.md

 - Now you can install pip packages, which will only be installed here, with pip install "package".

-* Look at the very left part of the path, to make sure you are navigating in the venv environment.
+* You can always make sure you are navigating in the venv environment by looking at the very left part of the path

 * Suppose you type "pip install pandas", installing the pandas packages by being in your venv project (C:\Users\the path you have chosen\project\venv --> pip install pandas).
 This will install pandas only in this virtual environment.
     * Now, if you "pip list" you will also see pandas installed (along with the default 2 pips).